This article was last updated on 1 March 2021.

 This is in comparison to a final salary pension transfer, which not only provides a guaranteed income at retirement age, but this income is stabilised in line with inflation and other fluctuations, unlike the less reliable defined contribution scheme.

-In the current environment, final salary pensions are considered to be overly generous, making them an expensive scheme to offer, particularly as people are living longer.
-As a result, employers are losing capital on investment returns and as a consequence, are seeking to remove any pension liability from their accounts.
+In the current environment, final salary pensions are considered by many employers to to be generous, making them an expensive scheme to offer, particularly as people are living longer.
+As a result, employers are seeking to remove any pension liability from their accounts.

 One way to do this is by offering a relatively large pension transfer value, to convince members to swap out their final salary pension for a defined contribution pension.
 By doing so, the final salary pension becomes less of an annual income and more like a quantifiable cash lump sum, under the guise of a CETV.

 This CETV will be calculated as a multiple of the annual benefit that you are entitled to receive from your scheme.
-However, the size of this multiple is dependent on your pension scheme provider and your individual financial circumstance.
+However, the size of this multiple is dependent on factors such as age, how long you have to retirement and when you left the scheme.

 If you wish to find out the value of a cash equivalent transfer value, you can do so by requesting a valuation from your defined benefit pension scheme.
 By doing so, you can find out how much your scheme is willing to offer you in the event that you decide you wish to leave the scheme.